 Quick Start

-Make your first API call with curl.
+Make your first API call — examples in Shell, PHP, Java, and Ruby.

 Use this pre-built prompt to get started faster.